AGhost-7/docker-dev/tutorial/readme.md

 ```

 ## 5. NodeJS
-I found the best way to install node and manage node versions is to use
+The way we are going to install node and manage node versions is
 [Node Version Manager (nvm)](https://github.com/creationix/nvm).
 First we need
 to cURL the install script (wget if you did not install cURL), then we set the
 `NVM_DIR` environment variable for docker and lastly we source nvm.sh, install